EirikBergesen/DAT250-Labs/dat250-expass2.md

 I met problems running lombok after having deleted the boilerplate code.
 Seemed like i had to manually update the dependency.

-In point 6, where I am to create a new project and add the eclipselink files and the derby file, there is no .jar file in the downloaded folder:
+In point 6, where I am to create a new project and add the eclipselink files and the derby file, there is no javax.persistence_*.jar file in the downloaded folder:
 ![no search results for javax](https://user-images.githubusercontent.com/46929671/132701597-e70d0adf-bc6a-4973-ae27-eee5f8e3cc5f.png)

+Looked at the filestructure from the earlier project and found some of the .jar files that might hold the files that i needed.
+I then had problems getting intellij to recognise them as libraries.
+This page helped me here: https://stackoverflow.com/questions/1051640/correct-way-to-add-external-jars-lib-jar-to-an-intellij-idea-project